What a Cajun Eats in Italy in a Week

 I ordered a frito misto--mixed fried seafood with calamari, shrimp and whole fried anchovies (way to fishy tasting for me).
 The use a much lighter breading which is a nice change from what we have in Cajun country.
 They also fry the shrimp unpeeled which creates an interesting texture.

-FYI: Italians don't use dipping sauces such as cocktail sauce or ranch.
+FYI: Italians don't use dipping sauces such as cocktail sauce for seafood.

 Mary deSilva is a travel guide author, YouTube Vlogger, and artist.